AliMuuga/alx-system_engineering-devops/0x1B-web_stack_debugging_4/README.md

-# 0x1B.
+# Solutions to tasks on 0x1B.
 Web stack debugging #4

-## Description
-What you should learn from this project: